CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 - A BFP profile applied to an interface can be changed, but you can not unset a profile while BFD is still enabled on the interface.
 To remove BFD completely from an interface, use the `nv unset interface <if-name> router <protocol> bfd` command.
 To change the profile, set a new profile with the `nv set interface <if-name> router <protocol> bfd profile <profile>` command.
 - BFD is supported in the `default` VRF and non-default VRFs.
+- A single BFD session is established per interface, regardless of how many protocols use BFD on that interface.
+If you configure different BFD profiles for multiple protocols on the same interface, the most recently applied profile takes precedence for the BFD session on that interface.

 ## Show BFD Information